theodesp/tech.io-getting-started-with-go/README.md

-# golang-template
+# Getting Started With Go
-A tech.io playground template for Go
+A [tech.io](https://tech.io/) playground for learning the basics of Go.